Environmental Resource Permits

 The Statewide Stormwater Rule, initiated through the 2020 Clean Waterways Act, sets a framework for stormwater management and increased nutrient removal throughout the state of Florida.
 The rule implements stormwater treatment performance criteria to increase treatment and removal of nutrients, establishes better performing Best Management Practices (BMPs) that more accurately reflect the latest scientific information and strengthens requirements for operation, inspection, maintenance, and reporting of stormwater management systems.

 The final draft rule was published on February 24, 2023.
 Then on March 24, 2023, FDEP published a Notice of Change to the Proposed Stormwater Rule.
 As part of the rulemaking process, rule changes must be available for 21 days prior to proposed adoption.
 On the 21st day (April 14, 2023) with no legal challenges filed, FDEP initiated the process to introduce a bill for ratification.
-Ratification is required by the Legislature due to the rule’s fiscal impact.
+Ratification is required by the legislature due to the rule’s fiscal impact.
 A bill for the ratification was not introduced until the following year, in 2024.

 State 404 Program